dbuenzli/hmap/README.md

 they are bound to which allows to add and lookup bindings in a type safe manner.

-Hmap is distributed under the ISC license.
+Hmap has no dependency and is distributed under the ISC license.

 Home page: http://erratique.ch/software/hmap
 Contact: Daniel Bünzli `<daniel.buenzl i@erratique.ch>`